giacbrd/SmartPipeline/docs/usage.rst

         print(pipeline.get_item().payload["text"])

-It is possible to use :meth:`.Pipeline.process` when no stage is concurrent, each item will be processed and returned directly by the method.
+It is possible to use :meth:`.Pipeline.process` when no stage is concurrent, each item will be processed and returned directly by this method.

 A further example
 -----------------